 Creative Journeys – plans in Essex

 Building on our highly successful Essex Folk pilot project with care homes in north Essex, Sinfonia Viva again will be collaborating with older people, care staff and local communities, this time in Brentwood.
 During the autumn, an artistic team led by Sam Glazer will work with four groups of participants to create songs celebrating aspects of their lives past and present.
-The separate groups will come together to perform their songs alongside the orchestra in a public performance at Brentwood Theatre in October.
+The separate groups will come together to perform their songs alongside the orchestra in a public performance at Bishops Hill Adult Community Learning Centre in Brentwood on Monday 23 October.
 The new songs will become part of a permanent heritage resource for Essex.

 A strand of academic evaluation by Anglia Ruskin University is embedded in the project, supported by a research grant from Arts Council England, and will focus on the benefits of the arts in developing relationships between older people, care workers and their surrounding communities.